btcsuite/btcd/README.md

 There is an associated blog post about the release of this package [here](https://blog.conformal.com/btcwire-the-bitcoin-wire-protocol-package-from-btcd/).

+This package is one of the core packages from btcd, an alternative full-node implementation of bitcoin which is under active development by Conformal.
+Although it was primarily written for btcd, this package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with bitcoin peers at the wire protocol level.

 ## Documentation

 Full `go doc` style documentation for the project can be viewed online without